arabold/serverless-sentry-plugin/README.md

 warn you if the function runs for 3 or more seconds.
 That means it's time to either review your code for possible performance improvements or increase the timeout value slightly.

+### Low Memory Warnings
+The plugin will automatically generate a warning if the memory consuption of your Lambda function crosses 75% of the allocated memory limit.
+For this the plugin samples the amount of memory used by Node.js every 250 milliseconds (using `process.memoryUsage()`), independently of any garbage collection.
+As with all Node.js code, it is important to remember that JavaScript code runs single-threaded and the monitoring function will only be able to sample memory usage, if your code is in a wait state, e.g. during database queries or when calling asynchronous functions with a callback.

+Only one low memory warning will be generated per function invocation.
+You might want to increase the memory limit step by step until your code runs without warnings.

 ### Turn Sentry Reporting On/Off
 As stated before, the plugin only runs if the `SENTRY_DSN` environment variable is set.
 This is an easy way to enable or disable reporting for specific functions through your `s-function.json`.